 \begin{thm} The formal interpolation kernel is well-defined, symmetrical between $\vec{x}$ and $\vec{y}$, and has the specialization

 for any $a$ of order $0$. \end{thm}

 \begin{proof} By construction, the given specialization holds as long as we take $a=u_0$.
 This, in particular, shows that the sum is independent of $t_0$ as long as $\vec{y}$ has order $0$.
-(Indeed, apart from a simple prefactor, the coefficients of the Puiseux series are rational functions of the parameters, and for a Zariski dense set of possible $\vec{y}$ the coefficients are independent of $t_0$.)
-We can then extend to more general valuations of $\vec{y}$ using the corollary.
+(Indeed, apart from a simple prefactor, the coefficients of the Puiseux series are rational functions of the parameters, and for a Zariski dense set of possible $\vec{y}$ the coefficients are independent of~$t_0$.)
+This independence of $t_0$ then extends to more general valuations of $\vec{y}$ using the corollary: if we take the expansion in powers of $p^\alpha$ corresponding to the valuation 0 case, the corollary tells us that the result continues to converge for the broader range of valuations of $\vec{y}$, and thus the identity between the two expansions extends as well.

 Since the sum is unchanged if we swap $t_0$ and $u_0$ as well as $\vec{x}$ and $\vec{y}$, we conclude that the sum is also independent of $u_0$, so well-defined.
 The remaining claims are then immediate. \end{proof}

 In particular, if we specialize one set of variables to a geometric progression, we have an explicit evaluation.
 This only works directly in the case that the base of the progression has order $0$, but easily extends to more general valuations.